1. I/O#

 Write metadata to an ops file alongside the given filename. metadata must contain ‘shape’ ‘pixel_resolution’, ‘frame_rate’ keys.

-Extract metadata from a TIFF file produced by ScanImage or processed via the save_as function.
+Extract metadata from a TIFF file or directory of TIFF files produced by ScanImage.

 Parameters: